adamtigre/celo-tutorial/README.md

   },
 };
 ```
-Inside this file, we first made some imports and then crete a variable and give the variable a name `PRIVATE_KEY`.
-This variable stores the private key of the wallet that will be used to dpeloy the contract to Celo.
+Inside this file, we first made some imports and then created a variable and give the variable the name `PRIVATE_KEY`.
+This variable stores the private key of the wallet that will be used to deploy the contract to Celo.
 To get your private key, Open your wallet (Celo extension wallet), click on the three dots on the top-right angle, click on "show account details", then click on "Export private key", enter your password and it will bring out your private key for you.
-Copy the private key to clipboard and return to vscode.
+Copy the private key to the clipboard and return to VS Code.

-The next lines inthe config file above creates an configuration object and export it our of the file for hardhat to have access to.
+The next lines in the config file above create a configuration object and export it out of the file for hardhat to have access to.
 The solidity version was first specified as 0.8.0. then the network followed.
-We are using celo alfajores testnet and that is the network url.
-Lastly, our private key was passed and chain id as well.
+We are using the Celo Alfajores testnet and that is the network URL.
+Lastly, our private key was passed, and the chain id was as well.

-The next file will improve is the file located in the `scripts/deploy.js`.
-This file is where hardhat looks when it want to deploy our smart contract.
-It contains javascript script that deploysu our contract to the Celo and stores the contract address as well as the ABI.
-Open the file, delete evrything inside and paste the code into it:
+The next file that will be changed is the file located in the `scripts/deploy.js`.
+This file is where hardhat looks when it wants to deploy our smart contract.
+It contains a Javascript script that deploys our contract to the Celo and stores the contract address as well as the ABI.
+Open the file, delete everything inside and paste the code into it:

 ```javascript
 const hre = require("hardhat");